-- Use a coaxial connector to connect the Clock Output connector of the MU181000A and the Ext Clock Input connector of the MU181500B. - 2.
+- 1. Use a coaxial connector to connect the Clock Output connector of the MU181000A and the Ext Clock Input connector of the MU181500B. - 2.
 Use a coaxial connector to connect the Jittered Clock Output connector of the MU181500B and the Ext Clock Input connector of the MU195020A. - 3.
 Use a coaxial connector to connect the Clock Output connector of the MU195020A and the Ext Clock Input connector of the MU195040A. - 4.
-Use coaxial cables to connect Data Output and $\overline{Data}$ Output connectors of the MU195020A with Data Input and $\overline{Data}$ Input connectors of the MU195040A (2 connections). - 5.
-Start MX190000A and select Initialize from the Menu to initialize the entire system.
+Use coaxial cables to connect Data Output and Data Output connectors of the MU195020A with Data Input and Data Input connectors of the MU195040A (2 connections). - Start MX190000A and select Initialize from the Menu to initialize the entire system.
+Note that all the setting a set initialized to the factors default.